 The Story Behind Times Square's New Year's Eve Celebration

-This New Year's Eve, Times Square won't just be a global destination for ringing in a new year; it will be time to celebrate the start of a whole new decade.
-As always, the festivities will be marked by the descent of the iconic New Year's Eve ball, an 11,875-pound sphere decked out with 2688 crystal triangles, 32,256 lights, and its own Twitter account with more than 19,500 followers.
+This New Year's Eve, Times Square will be a little less crowded, thanks to the pandemic—but the iconic ball will still drop at midnight on December 31.
+The 11,875-pound sphere, decked out with 2688 crystal triangles, 32,256 lights, and its own Twitter account, is the centerpiece of a Times Square New Year's Eve tradition that's been going on for more than a century.
 But before the champagne starts flowing and the countdown kicks off to a proverbial clean slate, let's take a look back at the history of this annual celebration.

 In 1904, construction was completed on a 25-story skyscraper on the triangle of land created by the intersections of 42nd Street, 43rd Street, 7th Avenue, and Broadway.
 It was to be the new headquarters of The New York Times.
 That same year, the city had plans to open the first set of underground subway lines with 28 different stations.
 Grand Central Station was also located on 42nd Street, and a number of stations followed Broadway’s route through the city.
 It was, supposedly, an attempt to avoid nominal confusion regarding the station at the base of the Times’s tower that first led to the suggestion that the city should change the name of the surrounding area from “Longacre Square” to “Times Square.”

-Reports differ as to whether the idea to rename the relatively underutilized collection of intersections originally came from Adolph S. Ochs, the publisher of the Times from 1896 to 1935, or from August Belmont Jr., President of the Interborough Rapid Transit Company.
-Regardless of who first thought to apply the paper’s name from the building to the geography, in early April, the Board of Aldermen approved the resolution and, on April 8, 1904, the signature of Mayor George B. McClellan made it official.
-The next morning, a headline on Page 2 of the Times read ''Times Square Is the Name of City's New Centre.''
+Reports differ as to whether the idea to rename the relatively underutilized collection of intersections originally came from Adolph S. Ochs, the publisher of the Times from 1896 to 1935, or from August Belmont Jr., president of the Interborough Rapid Transit Company.
+Regardless of who first thought to apply the paper’s name from the building to the geography, in early April, the city's Board of Aldermen approved a resolution and, on April 8, 1904, the signature of Mayor George B. McClellan made it official.
+The next morning, a headline on page two of the Times read ''Times Square Is the Name of City's New Centre.''

-How Times Square became a New Year's Eve destination.
+How did Times Square become a New Year's Eve destination?

 As 1904 drew to a close, Ochs wanted to celebrate the paper’s impending move in January to their recently completed Times Tower, officially bearing the address of One Times Square.
 In prior years, the city had celebrated New Year’s Eve at Trinity Church in downtown Manhattan, where the ringing of bells marked the change in the calendar.
 But sparing no expense, Ochs officially launched a new tradition with an opulent celebration, to the delight of 200,000 attendees.
 Fanciulli’s Concert Band, a group of featured performers who played at the St. Louis World’s Fair earlier in the year, provided the soundtrack to the final moments of 1904.
 The Times touted its own publicity stunt the next morning in an article with a colorful headline that proclaimed: “BIG NEW YEAR FETE AT TIMES SQUARE: Mammoth Crowd Centres There for Celebration.”